Noah Dawkins

-Noah Dawkins (born August 13, 1997) is an American football linebacker for the Michigan Panthers of the United Football League (UFL).
+Noah Dawkins (born August 13, 1997) is an American football linebacker or the Columbus Aviators of the United Football League (UFL).
 He played college football for The Citadel.

-High school/college career
+High school and college career

-A native of Spartanburg, South Carolina he was a 2 year letterman at James F. Byrnes High School; as a senior he set a school record with 23 sacks; he was named the ESPN Upstate Player of the Year and the Spartanburg Herald Journal Defensive Player of the Year.
+A native of Spartanburg, South Carolina, he was a two-year letterman at James F. Byrnes High School.
+As a senior he set a school record with 23 sacks.
+He was named the ESPN Upstate Player of the Year and the Spartanburg Herald Journal Defensive Player of the Year.

 Dawkins was a member of The Citadel Bulldogs for four seasons.
 As a senior, Dawkins finished second on the team with 66 tackles and 13.5 tackles for loss and led the Bulldogs with 5.5 sacks and was named first-team All-Southern Conference.
-He finished his collegiate career with 166 tackles, 31.5 tackles-for-loss, 14.0 sacks, two forced fumbles and two interceptions.
+He finished his collegiate career with 166 tackles, 31.5 tackles for loss, 14.0 sacks, two forced fumbles and two interceptions.